Jane Austen Society of North America, Southwest Region

 Our event will explore Regency-era politics as well as Austen’s influence today.

-For the upcoming schedule for each of our reading and game groups, visit the reading and game groups page.
+For the upcoming schedule for each of our reading, film and game groups, visit the groups page.

 Greet visitors at our Festival of Books booth, organize a new reading group or assist with events and more as a valued volunteer.